Leadtype

 resolveDocsNavigation

-Same group-resolution logic the LLM files use, but returns the navigation manifest as a plain object — useful for driving a sidebar UI:
+Same nav-resolution logic the LLM files use, but returns the navigation manifest as a plain object — useful for driving top nav tabs and sidebar UI:

-Write the result to src/generated/docs-nav.json and import it from your sidebar component:
+Write the result to src/generated/docs-nav.json and import it from your docs shell:

-Now your sidebar can import a static manifest with the same group tree the LLM files use.
+Now your top nav and sidebar can import a static manifest with the same nav tree the LLM files use.
+A common pattern is to render root nav nodes as top-level tabs, then render the active root node's pages and children in the sidebar.

 Tables of contents

-For the heading slug contract and renderer wiring, see Render MDX and TOC.
+For the heading slug contract and renderer wiring, see Use the source primitive.
 This section covers the build-time APIs only.

 resolveDocsNavigation includes a toc array on every page by default.
 The default range is h2h3, which keeps page-level h1 titles out of sidebars.

-If you only need TOC data and not the full group tree, call resolveDocsTableOfContents:
+If you only need TOC data and not the full navigation tree, call resolveDocsTableOfContents:

 For custom pipelines, extractDocsTableOfContents accepts a markdown or MDX string plus page URL metadata and returns plain JSON.
 It ignores frontmatter and fenced code blocks, and it uses the same slugifyDocsHeading helper that rendered headings must use to keep id attributes in sync.